andreasmuelder/statecharts.online/index.md

 ---

-## What You’ve Learned
+## What You've Learned

-Here’s a quick recap of what we’ve covered:
+Here's a quick recap of what we've covered:

 - **Chapter 1: What is a State Machine?**
   You learned the core idea of modeling behavior as a set of states and transitions triggered by events.